vonmillhausen/sf2000/README.md

 As the `.skp` files are just save states under a different name, if you want to mess around with them you can [use my Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) to do so - if you're creating a new `.skp` file, just pick any save state slot, and change the downloaded SF2000 save state bundle extension from `.sa#` to `.skp`.

 You can [learn more about save states below](#save-states).

+#### .zfb Files
+Due to the different nature of arcade emulation compared to any of the other systems the SF2000 supports, the ROM layout for the arcade section is different as well.
+Inside the `/ARCADE` folder in the root of the MicroSD card you'll find a `bin` subfolder, and a bunch of `.zfb` files.
+The `bin` folder contains `.zip` files with an enforced 8.3 file naming scheme, and they contain the actual ROM data for the FBA emulator.
+The `.zfb` files are used to populate the arcade game list when you go into the arcade section on the SF2000's menu, and their file structure is as follows:

+* The first 59,905 bytes are an RGB565 image for the game thumbnail art shown in the menu (208px by 144px)
+* The next four bytes are `0x00`
+* The next sequence of bytes is the name of a `.zip` file in the `bin` folder, without any path (which is hardcoded in the firmware), e.g. `gamename.zip`
+* Finally, the file ends with two `0x00` bytes

+The name of the `.zfb` file is how the game is named in the SF2000 menu.
+The four arcade game shortcuts on the top-level SF2000 menu point directly to their respective `.zip` files, and not to the `.zfb` files (as the `.zfb`s are just for a name and a thumbnail, neither of which are required on the top-level menu).

 ### NES
 Emulator is FCEUmm (Git commit [`7cdfc7e`](https://github.com/libretro/libretro-fceumm/commit/7cdfc7e)).
 There are references in the firmware to different NES palettes, but there's no interface or configuration for the emulator itself to choose one.
 On the original firmware, the A and B buttons were swapped.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.